SubZeroDru/etcdtoolv3/README.md

-# Etcd V3 api tool
+# Etcd V3 API Tool
 I have created a new etcdtool for etcd V3 API.
 Able to import YAML / JSON into your etcd cluster registry V3.